 Our Board oversees our risk management processes directly and through its committees.
-Our management is responsible for risk management on a day-to-day basis.
+Our management is responsible for implementing and supervising risk management processes on a day-to-day basis.
+Additionally, management discusses strategic and operational risks at regular management meetings and conducts specific strategic planning and review sessions during the year that include a focused discussion and analysis of the risks facing us.
+Throughout the year, senior management reviews these risks with the Board at regular Board meetings as part of management presentations that focus on particular business segments, functions, operations or strategies, and presents the steps taken by management to mitigate or eliminate such risks.
 The role of our Board and its committees is to oversee the risk management activities of management.
+Our Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various standing committees of the Board that address risks inherent in their respective areas of oversight.
+In particular, our Board focuses its oversight on risk management activities relating to business strategy, acquisitions, liquidity, organizational structure and certain operational risks.
+Our Board is responsible for monitoring and assessing strategic risk exposure, including business continuity risks.
 In accordance with its charter, our Audit Committee discusses policies with respect to our assessment and management of risk (both financial and non-financial, including information security), including guidelines and policies to govern the process by which our exposure to risk is monitored, controlled and reported, and reports regularly to the Board on these matters.
 Senior management at least annually provides updates to the Audit Committee on our information security risks.
-In general, our Board focuses its oversight on risk management activities relating to business strategy, acquisitions, capital allocation, organizational structure and certain operational risks.
 Our Compensation Committee oversees risk management activities relating to our compensation policies and practices and management succession planning.
 Our Nominating and Corporate Governance Committee oversees risk management activities relating to Board composition and ESG matters.
 Each committee reports to the full Board on a regular basis, including reports with respect to the committee's risk oversight activities as appropriate.
 Our Board does not believe that its role in the oversight of our risks affects the Board's leadership structure.